 Snoopy, Come Home is packed with the sort of huge laughs and genuine emotion that has come to define the work of Charles Schulz.
 Since its theatrical release in 1972, the movie has won the hearts of endless moviegoers.
 This one included.

-This post originally ran last year and is being reprinted as we are currently in the Dog Days of Summer, so we figured we’d honor one of pop culture’s greatest pooches!
+This post originally ran in 2019 and is being reprinted as we are currently in the Dog Days of Summer, so we figured we’d honor one of pop culture’s greatest pooches!